oussamasf/anansi/readme.md

 ### Summary

 Anansi focuses on providing real-time WebSocket notifications with support for user authentication and delivery/read receipts.
-The project is designed to be scalable and decoupled, with an emphasis on WebSocket functionality over overall API architecture.
+The project is designed to be decoupled, with an emphasis on WebSocket functionality over overall API architecture.

-By following this setup, you can easily run and test the Anansi notification service and integrate it into your applications.